goodbyekansas/git-commit-styleguide/README.md

 ### 8. Categorize the type of changes with one or two of the following emoji
 These are placed at the start of the subject line as `emoji1 [emoji2] The actual subject`.

-(pro tip is to use the actual emoji char and not the shortcode)
+Use the real emoji character, not the shortcode (🕴not :business_man_in_suit_levitating:) otherwise the readability of the log gets ruined

 |   Commit type              | Emoji                                                                  |
 |:---------------------------|:-----------------------------------------------------------------------|